Dispersion of activity at an active-passive nematic interface: Sharp active-passive interfaces

-The wavelength of the initial stage of the interfacial undulations decreases as the activity increases due to the interplay between the elastic and active forces.
-This effect is quantified by the active length, $\ell_A$.
-We calculate the spatial correlation function of the interfacial height at different activities as the undulation instability sets in, defined as the time when the standard deviation of the interfacial height is $\sigma_y=1$.
-The interfacial position is defined by the nodes where the activity is one half of the initial activity.
+where the average is over the reference position $x_0$ and time.
+This was done at the early stages when the undulation instability sets in, defined as the time when the standard deviation of the interfacial height is $\sigma_y=1$.
+The interfacial position is defined by the nodes where the concentration is $C=0.5$, i.e., one half of its initial value.
 Fig.~\ref{correlation-fig} shows that the first minimum of the correlation function collapses if the distance is scaled by the active length.
 The characteristic wavelength of the interfacial undulations may be estimated from the position of the second zero of the correlation function, which is $\sim 10 \ell_A$.
 This length is close to the average size of the vortices in the active turbulent regime calculated in Ref.~\cite{C9SM02306B} ($\sim 11 \ell_A$).
 The size of both structures is determined by the balance between the active and elastic forces but the interfacial instability occurs at lower activities than the active turbulent regime, since the latter is screened by the finite domain size and the friction with the substrate when the interfacial instability occurs.
+Notice that, although the active length is of the order of the lattice spacing, the director and velocity fields change over a length scale that is one order of magnitude larger.

-In order to analyze the dynamics of the defects, we calculate the charge density as ~\cite{PhysRevLett.113.248303}:
+In order to analyse the dynamics of the defects, we calculate the charge density as~\cite{PhysRevLett.113.248303}: